In traditional monolithic applications, we normally use distributed transactions(XA)

 When discussing transactions between multiple microservices, light-eventuate-4j is recommended for resolving data consistency between services.
 In one service, it can still be used to eliminate the need for XA transactions.

 Complex business transaction

-Our saga implementation is still working in progress and here is an article
+Our saga implementation is still a work in progress.
+Here is an article explaining it well.